CarlEarth/Udacity_project_TV_scripts_generation/README.md

 This is the assignment in Udacity Deep Learning Course.
 The following is what we can learn from this project:

-Batch the text data before training.
+1.Batch the text data before training.
-Build the RNN(LSTM) model.
+2.Build the RNN(LSTM) model.
-Choose the proper hyperparameter for the model.
+3.Choose the proper hyperparameter for the model.

 Program Instruction:
-Open the notebook with the jupyter notebook.
+1.Open the notebook with the jupyter notebook.
-Follow the instrcutions step by step.
+2.Follow the instrcutions step by step.

 The training result: